 Let’s start with the most important thing, the hardware.

 First things first, I’m an Apple girl through and through.
 Windows kills me.
-I just can’t do it.

 I had to use it for years when I was in the corporate world but the first chance I had to ditch it and move across, I did it and never looked back.